-Let's examine the Drum pattern by pressing the [REC] button.
-This opens the Drum Editor window.
-This screen allows you to create or Edit drum patterns in step time.
+Let's examine the Drum pattern by pressing the [Drum Grid] button.
+This opens the Drum Grid Editor.
+This window allows you to create or edit drum patterns in step time.

 There are 16 columns, representing 1 bar of 16th notes.
 The numbers on this screen represent velocities from 0 to 127.
-Using the bottom row of the computer keyboard i.e. the XCVBNM,. / keys is the fastest way to put in commonly used velocities, or by selecting the various commonly used velocity buttons at the bottom right of the Drum Pattern Entry screen.
+Using the bottom row of the computer keyboard i.e. the XCVBNM, / keys is the fastest way to put in commonly used velocities, or by selecting the various commonly used velocity buttons at the bottom right of the Drum Grid Editor screen.
 You can also just type in the number that you want.
-Try typing in some new drum notes.
-Press the [PLAY] button to audition them.
+Try typing in some new drum notes and press the [Play] button to audition them.